 In May 2018 Sipa announced a Landmark Farm-in and JV Agreement with Rio Tinto to underpin accelerated nickel-copper exploration at the Kitgum Pader Base Metals Project in Northern Uganda in which Rio Tinto can fund up to US$57M of exploration expenditure and make US$2M in cash payments to earn up to a 75% interest the project.

 Sipa Exploration Uganda Limited (SEUL), which is owned 100% by Sipa Resources Ltd commenced systematic field exploration at Kitgum-Pader in early 2013.
 Since that time SEUL has taken more than 70,000 geochemical soil samples leading to the discovery of numerous sulphide-derived base and precious metal prospects.

 The ability to collect such a large number of samples in such a short time is testament to Sipa's innovative approach to exploration, the availability of skilled Ugandan labour, the effectiveness of being able to undertake commercial activities and the cooperation of all levels of government.

 The Kitgum-Pader Project arose from two East African reconnaissance trips by the late Dr Nick Archibald and Mike Doepel in 2010 and 2011, seeking first mover belt-scale exploration opportunities.
 During 2011 new airborne magnetic/radiometric data sets were obtained for all of Uganda, Rwanda and Western Kenya.
-These were levelled and stitched to an older Tanzanian data set by Steve Massey, Principal Geophysicist of Spinifex Geophysics, and a comprehensive geological/geophysical interpretation was undertaken.
+These were levelled and stitched to an older Tanzanian data set by Steve Massey, Sipa's Consulting Geophysicist, and a comprehensive geological/geophysical interpretation was undertaken.